 What Happened to Education News?

-Here’s a lesson in how quickly something that’s been around for a decade can disappear, and still stay on the Web – at least for a while – then disappear.
+Here’s a lesson in how something that’s been around for decades can disappear – without knowing what happened to it.
 A great resource for news in the education space was Education News at http://www.educationnews.org.
-Starting in 1997, their mission was a noble one: A Global…
+Starting in 1997, their mission was a noble one: A Global Leading News Source covering educational, political, business, and environmental issues….

 What Would You Do?